Menu

 Award details

-For this award, we welcome entries from people who may have faced barriers to seeing their work progress for financial reasons or issues connected to disability, ethnicity and/or sexuality.
+This award is open to people who may have faced barriers to seeing their work progress for financial reasons or issues connected to disability, ethnicity and/or sexuality.
 For more information, see TLC’s website.

 Entry details

 To enter writers should submit and extract of between 3000 and 6000 words and a synopsis of up to 600 words.
 Please answer the application questions.
-Please note, you may enter this award in addition to one other award.

 To apply for this award you should be: